TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 > Is your work about “influencing people” or is it about “solving hard problems”?

 The first one.
 I want to promote empathy and make computers better.
-I already said all this in my [artist statement](https://www.todepond.com/wikiblogarden/art/why-bother/).
+I already said this in my [artist statement](https://www.todepond.com/wikiblogarden/art/why-bother/)!

 - I am here to "express myself".
 - I am here to "learn and practise".
-- I am here to "collaborate and be part of a community".
+- I am here to collaborate, and be part of a community.

 And I am only interested in reaching imaginative and kind people.
 I don't care about anyone else.